sawsenFattahi/user-management/README.md

 ### Access the Application
 The application will typically be available at http://localhost:3000.
 Verify the port in your docker-compose.yml

-## Explore endpoints using Open API
+## API Documentation Explore endpoints using Open API
 The Open API will typically be available at http://localhost:3000/api.
 Verify the port in your docker-compose.yml or .env